LidyaGhilay/NUTRITION-App/README.md

 Lidya Ghilay

 Description:
-This is a Nutrition app where a person can log in and see the recommended foods from a nutritionist
+This is a CLI Nutrition app where a person can log in and see the recommended foods from a nutritionist

-Technology used:
+Technologies used:
+python
-python 3.10.12 SQLite
+SQLite